reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 layout: docs
 ---

+> Note:
+>
+> This tutorial was written for Visual Studio 2013 and ASP.NET MVC 4, and will be updated to Visual Studio 2015 and ASP.NET Core in the near future.

 This tutorial covers the end-to-end process of creating a brand new ASP.NET MVC website and adding a React component in it.
 We will start from scratch and end with a fully functioning component.
 It assumes you have basic knowledge of ASP.NET MVC and using Visual Studio.
 This tutorial is based off the [original React tutorial](http://facebook.github.io/react/docs/tutorial.html) but has been modified specifically for ReactJS.NET.

 We'll be building a simple, but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.